Naomi-QYang/MavenMarket_Retail_Performance-Customers_Analytics/README.md

    - Track customer retention, sales recovery and return rate to evaluate the effectiveness of the actions.
  * **CDR Grape Jelly** recorded no sales or returns during the analysis period, indicating a potential product availability, listing, or demand issue that needs further investigation.
    - Investigate whether the product is actively stocked and available for sale, to determine whether lacks of transactions reflects limited availability, discontinued status, data issues or weak customer demand, before assessing underlying customer demand.
-   - If the product has been discontinued, coordinate with the IT/Data team to deactivate it in the product master data, for maintaining data integrity and prevent discontinued products from distorting active product and assortment analysis.
+   - If the product has been discontinued, coordinate with the <ins>IT</ins>/<ins>Data</ins> team to deactivate it in the product master data, for maintaining data integrity and prevent discontinued products from distorting active product and assortment analysis.
    - If the product is available but consistently generates no sales, reassess its relevance to customer demand, promotion plans to accelerate the sale before the expired date, and future sales plans on its pricing, positioning or product assortment.
+ * No transaction & return data in 2024 was observed for All **Mexico (central, south, east)** regions and **Canada West** region, despite the relevant stores having been opened or remodelled before 2024.
+This suggests a potential data completeness issue that should be investigated before drawing conclusions about yealy business performance.
+   - Escalate the issue to the <ins>IT</ins>/<ins>Data</ins> team to validate the 2024 transaction & return data pipeline

 ## ⏳Potential Extensions
 The current analysis could be extended further if additional business data are available: